crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

     default:
         // do something
 }</pre>

-<p>Switch statements are rather similar in both languages except that in Swift case statements don't automatically pass on to the next like in C#.
+Switch statements are rather similar in both languages except that in Swift case statements don't automatically pass on to the next like in C#.
 As a result C# requires the use of the break keywords to exit the Switch statement, unless you want to fall through to the next case.
 While in Swift you must use the "fallthrough" keyword to tell it to pass on through to the next case statement.
-More information on this can be found in the Swift documentation.</p>
+More information on this can be found in the Swift documentation.

-<p>An additional feature that Swift supports with Switch statements is ranges within the Case statements.
-This is something that C# does not support.</p>
+An additional feature that Swift supports with Switch statements is ranges within the Case statements.
+This is something that C# does not support.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// Switch Case Ranges
 // C#
 switch (i) {